isaacnmm/pestpolicy-hugo2XX/content/posts/best-material-for-playground-surface/index.md

 **Maintenance**
 Turf requires little maintenance after installation.
 However, you might need to wash the grass regularly to maintain cleanliness.
 Also, ensure timely repairs when you notice any damage.
 ### 6. Pour in Place**/ **Rubber Playground Tiles/ Rubber Mat
-Another excellent unitary surface option worth using underneath the swing set is the Pour in Place.� This playground cover option provides a safe surface for children of all ages to play with.
+Another excellent unitary surface option worth using underneath the swing set is the Pour in Place.
+This playground cover option provides a safe surface for children of all ages to play with.
 **Appearance**
 Pour in Place is a combination of two layers of rubbers.
 The good thing about this option is that you get to choose what you want.
 They are available in various color options, so you get to choose what blends well with your yards theme.
 **Safety**